brimdata/zync/design.md

-Given the above assumptions, suppose the following records are received from Kafka as each indicated batch (a batch may be terminated by a timeout, a max number of records, etc but here we just impose batch boundaries to support the example) and the ZSON batches here depict the data that `zinger` would create by reading and converting Avro records off the two Kafka topics "order" and "inventory".
+Given the above assumptions, suppose the following records are received from Kafka as each indicated batch (a batch may be terminated by a timeout, a max number of records, etc. but here we just impose batch boundaries to support the example) and the ZSON batches here depict the data that `zinger` would create by reading and converting Avro records off the two Kafka topics "order" and "inventory".

-This files are stored in the `./demo` directory of this repo.
+This files are stored in the [`demo`](demo) directory of this repo.

 Here is `demo/consumer-1.zson`:
 ```